PRCWebDev/learning-javascript/README.md

 ---

+#### ☑️ 04 - 07 December 2022

+1. Watched all of the remaining lectures of Section 12 from Jonas Schmedtmann's course - Numbers, Dates, Intl (Internalization) and Timers ☑️

+- ☑️ Creating Dates
+- ☑️ Adding Dates to "Bankist" App
+- ☑️ Operations With Dates
+- ☑️ Internationalizing (& Localizing) Dates (Intl)
+- ☑️ Internationalizing (& Localizing) Numbers (Intl)
+- ☑️ Timers: setTimeout and setInterval (& clearTimeout and clearInterval)
+- ☑️ Implementing a Countdown Timer (on the "Bankist" App)

+2. Coded along and took notes ☑️
+3. Notes recap & code review ☑️
+4. Practiced Touch typing ☑️

 #### ☑️ 03 December 2022

 1. Rewatched part of Section 12 lectures from Jonas Schmedtmann's course - Numbers, Dates, Intl (Internalization) and Timers ☑️